Signs Of Concerta (Methylphenidate) Abuse

 When someone first experiments with Concerta, they may consider it a harmless drug they’re just using to help them study.
 However, stimulants can quickly create a psychological dependence in the user, leading them to believe their academic performance will suffer if they quit using.

 In many cases, an addict’s loved ones may suspect the user has a substance abuse problem.
 They may even confront the user about the issue.
 Unfortunately, loved ones are often met with anger and denial.
-People in active addiction are rarely able to have a reasonable discussion about their problem.
+People in active addiction often have great difficulty admitting or discussing their problem with their drug of choice.

 A skilled interventionist can help loved ones get through to the Concerta user by guiding an effective intervention.
 During an intervention, family and friends confront the addict and let them know they will not enable the addiction.
 They also offer their love and support for the addict’s treatment and recovery.